|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pumpkin fever is in the air!
-It starts before summer is even over and journeys all the way until Thanksgiving.
-What better way to start a fall morning, than with a pumpkin spice flavored breakfast?
+What better way to start a morning than with a pumpkin spice flavored breakfast?
 These pumpkin cream cheese muffins are a super easy breakfast treat.
 They have all of the delicious pumpkin spice flavor, along with a creamy, sweet cream cheese center.

 I like using organic pumpkin puree, but any pumpkin puree will do.
 I don't think it's worth it to roast your own pumpkin, but you totally can if you are up for it!